-Prerequisites: Completion of ITEC diploma or advanced standing in BTI or approval of Department Chair.
-Exclusions: Unavailable to students with credit for ITEC425 or ITEC312.
+Completion of ITEC diploma or advanced standing in BTI or approval of Department Chair.

 This course examines the social, legal and ethical issues involved with the use of computer technologies.
 Topics covered include privacy of information, wiretapping, data encryption, computer crime, intellectual property and professional ethics.
 This course emphasizes class discussions, case studies, guest lectures and student research presentations.